dusk-network/rusk/contracts/docs/transfer.md

 #### `update_root()`

-Updates the root of the merkle tree.
-Since merkle tree insertion is lazy, this function must be explicitly called after notes have been inserted in the tree.
+Updates the root of the Merkle tree.
+Since Merkle tree insertion is lazy, this function must be explicitly called after notes have been inserted in the tree.

 This means that it must be called once after every block ingestion, meaning after a sequence of